vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 The mediocre undergrads are crashing to the level of the barely literate ones, while the elite undergrads can rival senior grad students in programming competence, inquisitiveness, and instinct.
 Just in the past year, I've seen a few truly spectacular undergrads the likes of which I haven't seen before.
 They can work autonomously, ask all the right questions, learn on the fly, and somehow have enough time to be at the top of their classes and do self-driven research.
-I know, that when I was an undergrad, I was very far below their level.
+I know that when I was an undergrad, I was very far below their level.

-You can probably predict why this bimodal shift has occurred.
+You can probably predict why this bimodal distribution has emerged and gotten more extreme recently.
 It's the model.

 What's happening is that even the 80th percentile undergrads are falling victim to model dependency.